Oinoi–Chalcis railway

-The Oinoi–Chalcis railway is an 21.69 km railway line that connects Oinoi (West Attica) with Chalcis, capital of Euboea in Greece.
+The Oinoi–Chalcis railway is an 21.69 km railway line that connects Oinoi (Boeotia) with Chalcis, capital of Euboea in Greece.
 It is one of the most important railway lines in Central Greece.
 Its southern terminus is Oinoi, where there are connections to Athens and Thessaloniki.

 Route

 The southern terminus of the Oinoi-Chalkida line is Oinoi railway station in Oinoi, Boeotia.
 It is separated from the Athens-Thessaloniki line and follows a branch of approximately 22 km.
 It passes through Kalochori-Panteichi, continuing via Avlida, proceeding north before turning right and ending in Chalcis, in Chalcis, west of the Euripus Strait.
 The journey time between Athens and Chalcis is around 1 hour and 19 minutes.